senthilvsh/saffron/README.md

 var res:num = add("1", 2);    // error, type of 1st argument doesn't match the declared type
 ```

-## Standard Library
+## Standard Library <a name="standard-library"></a>

-The Saffron Standard Library provides a minimal set of functions to perform
+Saffron comes with a standard library of functions that provide support for
 console I/O, string manipulation and data conversion.

 ### Console